AmbiqAI/heartkit/docs/usage/python.md

 ## [Evaluate](../modes/evaluate.md)

 The `evaluate` command will test the performance of the model on the reserved test set for the specified `task`.
-For certain tasks, a confidence threshold can also be set such that a label is only assigned when the model's probability is greater than the threshold; otherwise, a label of inconclusive will be assigned.
-This is useful in noisy environments where the model may not be confident in its prediction.
+The routine can be customized via the `hk.HKTestParams` configuration.
+A number of results and metrics will be generated and saved to the `job_dir`.

 !!!
 Example "Python"

-    The following command will test the 2-class arrhythmia model using the reference configuration:
+    The following command will test the rhythm model using the supplied parameters:

     ```python
     from pathlib import Path
     import heartkit as hk

-    task = hk.TaskFactory.get("arrhythmia")
+    task = hk.TaskFactory.get("rhythm")

     task.evaluate(hk.HKTestParams(
-        job_dir=Path("./results/arrhythmia-class-2"),
+        job_dir=Path("./results/rhythm-class-2"),
         ds_path=Path("./datasets"),
         datasets=[{
             "name": "icentia11k",